Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 Galaxies around $M\textsubscript{star} \sim 10^{8} M_\odot$ tend to clump up at the BH seed mass and twice the seed mass.
 The simulation BH seeding mechanism introduces a floor that likely inflates BH masses in the lightest dwarf galaxies relative to observations.
 We do not remove hosts of seed mass BHs from the sample since it is unclear what additional biases would be introduced relative to a higher-resolution seeding mechanism.
 For some analyses that follow we separate the sample into two mass bins since resolution may impact results at the lowest masses.

 We compare with observed relations from~\citet[][SS13]{Schramm2013} and ~\citet{Greene2019}. \Rom{} agrees with the Greene et al relation for early-type galaxies at stellar masses $M\textsubscript{star} > 10^{10} M_\odot$, as well as with the SS13 relation.
 Above $M\textsubscript{star} \gtrsim 10^{10} M_\odot$, galaxies follow the SS13 relation in part because the BH physics is tuned to match with the low-mass end of the SS13 relation.
-For similar reasons, \Rom{} does not agree with the Greene et al relation for late-type galaxies.
+For similar reasons, \Rom{} does not agree with the Greene et al.~relation for late-type galaxies.

-The divergence between the various relations may be due to a mixture of a few effects: morphological differences in the host galaxy, uncertainties in observational BH mass estimators, and differences in accretion efficiencies between BHs~\citep{Reines2015,Trump2011,Ricarte2019}. \citet{Reines2015} find significant differences between their $M\textsubscript{BH} - M\textsubscript{star}$ relations for bulge-dominated galaxies and AGN.
+The divergence between the various relations may be due to a mixture of a few effects: morphological differences in the host galaxy, differences in accretion efficiencies between BHs, and uncertainties in observational BH mass estimators. \citet{Reines2015} find significant differences between their $M\textsubscript{BH} - M\textsubscript{star}$ relations for bulge-dominated galaxies and AGN.
 Their bulge-dominated galaxy sample has dynamical BH mass estimates while their AGN sample contains a mixture of pseudobulges and classical bulges with broad H$\alpha$ virial + reverberation-mapped BH masses.
-They find that the scatter in the combined $M\textsubscript{star} - M\textsubscript{star}$ relation is closely related to the morphology of the host galaxy, where bulge-dominated galaxies sit on a relation with similar slope but higher normalization than spiral galaxies.
-SS13 do not make morphological distinctions in their sample and base their relation on x-ray selected AGN with broad MgII virial BH masses. \citet{Trump2011} find that broad emission line regions are only observed in rapidly accreting AGN with luminosities greater than $10^{-2} L\textsubscript{Edd}$, where $L\textsubscript{Edd}$ is the Eddington luminosity.
-By analyzing \Rom{}, \citet{Ricarte2019} find that high Eddington ratios are associated with BHs that exhibit systematically lower masses than expected for their host stellar mass. \citet{Terrazas2019} find other simulations may under-predict the scatter in the $M_{BH} - M_{star}$ relation.
+They find that the scatter in the combined $M\textsubscript{BH} - M\textsubscript{star}$ relation is closely related to the morphology of the host galaxy, where bulge-dominated galaxies sit on a relation with similar slope but higher normalization than spiral galaxies.
+SS13 do not make morphological distinctions in their sample and base their relation on x-ray selected AGN with broad MgII virial BH masses.
+Similarly,~\citet{Davis2018} find late-type galaxies follow a steeper $M\textsubscript{BH} - M\textsubscript{star}$ relation than early-type galaxies down to $M\textsubscript{star} \sim 10^{10.5} M_\odot$, which~\citet{Sahu2019} find is fundamentally a difference in bulge morphology of the host galaxies.

+\citet{Trump2011} find that broad emission line regions are only observed in rapidly accreting AGN with luminosities greater than $10^{-2} L\textsubscript{Edd}$, where $L\textsubscript{Edd}$ is the Eddington luminosity.
+By analyzing \Rom{}, \citet{Ricarte2019} find that high Eddington ratios are associated with BHs that exhibit systematically lower masses than expected for their host stellar mass.